renzon/poc-java-annotation/README.md

 ```

 Now before executing `count` initial time is kept in `begin` variable.
-After its execution elapsed time is calculate and printed:
+After that its execution elapsed time is calculate and printed:

 ```
 ...